ros-perception/vision_msgs/README.md

     be a smartphone lying on its back, or a book lying on its side.
   * BoundingBox2D, BoundingBox3D: orientable rectangular bounding boxes,
     specified by the pose of their center and their size.
-  * BoundingRect2D: A simplified bounding box that uses the OpenCV format: definition of the upper-left corner, as well as width and height of the box.
-    The BoundingRect2D cannot be rotated.

 By using a very general message definition, we hope to cover as many of the various computer vision use cases as possible.
 Some examples of use cases that